coffee2code/peer-categories/readme.txt

 == Installation ==

-1. Unzip `peer-categories.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `peer-categories.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. (optional) Add filters for 'c2c_peer_categories_list' to filter peer category listing
+3. (optional) Add filters for 'c2c_peer_categories_list' to filter peer category listing
-1. Use the template tag `<?php c2c_peer_categories(); ?>` somewhere inside "the loop"
+4. Use the template tag `<?php c2c_peer_categories(); ?>` somewhere inside "the loop"

 == Frequently Asked Questions ==